A Real Customer Dispute That Escalated Fast

 Money was spent, but ultimately money was saved.

-The customer later emailed me and said, “Thank you Mr. Kline.
-I have nothing but respect for you as a man and businessman.”
+The customer later emailed me and said, “Thank you, Mr. Kline.
+I have nothing but respect for you as a man and a businessman.”

 Tom Kline is based in Virginia.
 He may be reached at 757-434-7656.